haydncomley/easy-theme/ReadMe.md

 ));
 ```

-## Helpers & Tools
+## Helpers, Tools & Mixins 🔨
-Here is a list of some nice helpers (mixins) I've made that you can use to access media queries etc, but with a little more ease.
+Here is a list of some "niceities" I've made that you can use to access media queries etc, but with a little more ease.

 ### Mobile / Responsiveness 📱
 ```scss